wisdark/DInjector/README.md

                                       S H E L L C O D E
 ```

-This repository is an accumulation of my code snippets for various **shellcode injection** techniques using fantastic [D/Invoke](https://thewover.github.io/Dynamic-Invoke/) API by @TheWover and @FuzzySecurity.
+This repository is an accumulation of code snippets for various **shellcode injection** techniques using fantastic [D/Invoke](https://thewover.github.io/Dynamic-Invoke/) API by @TheWover and @FuzzySecurity.

 Features: